bioidiap/bob.learn.libsvm/doc/c_cpp_api.rst

    This function works the same as :cpp:func:`PyBobLearnLibsvm_StringAsMachineType`, but accepts a C-style string instead of a Python object as input.
-A :py:class:`RuntimeError` is set if the string cannot be encoded as one of the available enumerations.
+A :py:exc:`RuntimeError` is set if the string cannot be encoded as one of the available enumerations.
    You must check for :c:func:`PyErr_Occurred` after a call to this function to make sure that the conversion was correctly performed.